 You will see the following box at the bottom of each piece of content you are editing:

 Earlier in this article I talked about how the plugin allows you to create a template for your meta title and description, but that you may want to customize it on a per-post basis.
 This is where you would do that.

-If your post titles are strong, meaning keyword-rich and descriptive you may not need to customize your SEO Title.
-However in some cases you may have crafted a clever or funny post title for your readers, but that may not be the most search-engine friendly way of describing your content.
-So the SEO title lets you give Google a more straightforward and descriptive title.
+This is useful since in some cases you may have crafted a clever or funny post title for your readers, but that may not be the most search-engine friendly way of describing it.
+So the SEO title lets you give Google a more straightforward title.

-If you don’t know what any of these settings relate to, you would be advised to stay out of this tab!
+If you don’t know what any of these settings relate to, you would be advised not to change them!

 All Posts / All Pages screen

 After activating the plugin, you will see some new columns show up on the All Posts and All Pages screen.

 This can clutter up the screen and make it harder to read.
 To remove some or all of them, simply go to screen options and un-check the ones you want to hide.